-To learn more about analyzing app usage with Firebase Analytics, see the Firebase Analytics introduction.
+To learn more about analyzing app usage with Google Analytics, see the Analytics introduction.

 Remote Config and user properties

-Remote Config now lets you use Analytics user properties to create conditions, allowing you to customize your app for segments of your userbase that you defined much more precisely than was previously possible.
+Remote Config now lets you use combinations of Analytics user properties to create conditions, allowing you to customize your app for segments of your user base that you have defined.

-For example, you could define the following user properties in Firebase Analytics for use in an exercise app with a range of exercise activities at different durations and difficulty levels:
+For example, you could define the following user properties in Google Analytics for use in an exercise app with a range of exercise activities at different durations and difficulty levels: